 Horseshoe Crab Blood

-As a result, all intravenous drugs, including shots and vaccines, in the US are required by the FDA to be tested with horseshoe crab blood to detect any foreign bacteria.
+As a result, all intravenous drugs, shots and vaccines in the US are required by the FDA to be tested with horseshoe crab blood to detect any foreign bacteria.
 Wow!
-That includes your flu shot and your dog’s rabies shot (ahh, that’s how dogs tie-in!).
+That includes your flu shot, your dog’s rabies shot and your Covid vaccine.

 Thousands of horseshoe crabs are captured in order to get some of their blue blood